Lowkey-Awesome-Developers/Organisational/team.md

 - investigate lwjgl / other game-creation libraries
 - maintain communication with the customer

+Roles:
+- Project Administrator
+- Assisting Testing/Coverage Maintainer

 ### Tonino ###
 	- java, python, c#
 	- game art
 	- 3d modelling
 	- can pick up js if needed
-Roles:
-- Lead Design Manager
-- Advising Fullstack Developer

 #### Responsibilities ####
 - design and prototype UI with Trey in Unity